Alberto M. Marchevsky, M.D., Cedars- Sinai Medical Center, Los Angeles, CA and Mark R. Wick, M.D., Virginia Health System, Charlottesville, VA

-The course will be organized as a series of lectures that will briefly discuss the basic principles of EBM and MDA completed by interactive exercises designed to review the “quality” of recent publications in the pathology literature according to EBM principles and help the participants learn to apply software tools of meta-analysis, neural networks and simple Bayesian statistics for the development of patient-based rules for the application of immunostains, identification of evidence- based diagnostic criteria, integration of prognostic and predictive models and other applications.
+The course will be organized as a series of lectures that will briefly discuss the basic principles of EBM and MDA illustrated by practical examples designed to review the "quality" of recent publications in the pathology literature according to EBM principles and help the participants learn to apply software tools of meta-analysis, and simple Bayesian statistics for the development of evidence- based rules for the application of immunostains, identification of evidence- based diagnostic criteria, integration of prognostic and predictive models and other applications.

-Specific topics to be discussed include: 1) an epistemological review of the current state of the art in current pathology practice with a discussion of the differences between a “disease”, “clinico-pathologic syndrome” and “pathologic entities”, precision of current diagnostic and prognostic models in anatomic pathology and other considerations, 2) brief review of the history and basic concepts of EBM and an overview of how to critically assess the quality of published literature, 3) review of different systems to evaluate levels of evidence, 4) introduction to the “FRAP” (framing questions, retrieve relevant data, appraise the quality and appropriateness of the data and patient-based decision making) paradigm, 4) introduction to MDA and the use of Bayesian statistical methods, meta-analysis, decision trees and other tools for the development of patient-based evidence-based guidelines (EBCG), 5) introduction to the need to validate clinical rules with holdout data (“test sets”) not used for the derivation of the rules, 6) introduction to the development of EBCG for the utilization of immunostains in anatomic pathology, selection of most valuable diagnostic features in difficult differential diagnoses, evaluation of prognostic features with meta-analysis and other applications.
+Specific topics to be discussed include: 1) an epistemological review of the current state of the art in current pathology practice with a discussion of the differences between a "disease", "clinico-pathologic syndrome" and "pathologic entities", precision of current diagnostic and prognostic models in anatomic pathology and other considerations, 2) brief review of the history and basic concepts of EBM and an overview of how to critically assess the quality of published literature, 3) review of different systems to evaluate levels of evidence, 4) introduction to the "FRAP" (framing questions, retrieve relevant data, appraise the quality and appropriateness of the data and patient -based decision making) paradigm, 5) introduction to MDA and the use of Bayesian statistical methods, meta- analysis, decision trees and other tools for the development of patient -based evidence-based guidelines (EBCG), 6) introduction to the need to validate clinical rules with holdout data ("test sets") not used for the derivation of the rules, 7) introduction to the development of EBCG for the utilization of immunostains in anatomic pathology, selection of most valuable diagnostic features in difficult differential diagnoses, evaluation of prognostic features with meta-analysis and other applications.

 After completion of the course, participants will be able to 1) acquire a better understanding of the validity and applicability of data being published in the literature, 2) appreciate the value of approaching various problems in pathology using a systematic approach that takes into consideration evidence levels and study design limitations and 3) become aware of the availability of a variety of quantitative methods that are being widely used in other medical specialties yet have not been generally applied for the analysis of data in pathology research and practice.
-Registrants will receive a syllabus at the course and a CD of materials will be mailed after the course.
-(New Course)